 By now, of course, we were running late and had to dash like mad back to the Driftwood to catch our ride out to the ferry terminal.
 If we missed it, god only knew when the next one would be.
 Once at the terminal, we were – natch – early, but didn’t mind too much because it started snowing and was rather pretty.

 A few moments after boarding, Jo disappeared ‘for a few minutes’ but ended up watching a movie.
 Not knowing where she was or when she’d be back, I remained in the forward lounge, where they had thoughtfully turned off all the lights so nobody could read, waiting … waiting … but I no complain.

 In between the snow flurries, there were glimpses of snow covered islands and mountains, but generally poor visibility.
 It was completely dark by the time we arrived at Haines, so we couldn’t see anything.
 Finally, we pitched up at Skagway around 1930 and decided to walk to our accommodation: the Mile Zero B&B on 9th and Main.
-Snow and ice were thick on the ground, so perhaps this wasn’t the greatest idea we’d ever had – at one intersection my feet shot out from under me resulting in a spectacular flop flat on my arse – but it was hardly life-threatening either and we made the trip in 30 minutes or so.
+Snow and ice were thick on the ground, so perhaps this wasn’t the greatest idea we’d ever had – at one intersection my feet shot out from under me resulting in a spectacular flop, flat onto my arse – but it was hardly life-threatening, either, and we made the trip in 30 minutes or so.
 Our hosts, the Mallorys, were very pleasant, our room was lovely, and we discovered as we chatted that Clinton’s impeachment vote had been deferred by a day so they could resume bombing Baghdad without that particular distraction.
-We spared a thought for Mustafa, an Iraqi friend of ours living in New Zealand, who still has family living in Baghdad.
+We spared a thought for Mustafa, an Iraqi friend of ours living in New Zealand, who still had family living there.

 Thursday, 17 December 1998